Impromptu No. 1 (Chopin)

 Frédéric Chopin's Impromptu No. 1 in A♭ major, Op.
 29, was composed in 1837.

-Music

 The impromptu is in ternary form (ABA), the middle being in the key of F minor.
 A perpetuum mobile in triplets accompanies the piece.

-In popular culture

 In George du Maurier's novel Trilby, the title character, a singer who can perform only under the influence of hypnosis, performs the Impromptu in A♭ major as a wordless vocalise to end her concerts.